 It is of paramount importance for cottagers to maintain the water quality of Loon Call Lake.
 The 1972 Lake Alert Study concluded that Loon Call Lake was a “sensitive” lake because of its small size, very low water turnover, and the number of cottages (We are over-populated by a factor of 7!).
 To this date, we have done fairly well.
 The lake has low nutrient levels and good water clarity.
 The nutrient limiting factor is phosphorus and our surface levels are in the 6-7 ug/L range which classifies us as an oligotrophic lake.
 Clarity is measured using a Secchi disc and we average in the low to mid 4 m.
 The good news is that these numbers have not become worse over the decades of testing.
 We have participated in the Lake Partner Program for decades.
 Since we have become part of the Park, the Park has partnered with Trent University to test the water in many of the Park lakes to a much greater degree so that the effect of the Park and human use can be monitored.

 The total phosphorus and calcium samples are collected every May and then sent to Dorset for testing by the Lake Partner Program.
 Secchi disk readings are taken throughout the year and mailed in to Dorset, also.
 Trent University tests the water in park lakes every two years.
-Loon Call Lake Status Report 2018, Loon Call Lake Water Quality Report 2020.
+Loon Call Lake Status Report 2018, Loon Call Lake Water Quality Report 2020, see the AGM minutes for details for 2021 and onward.

 Want to know more about the Water Quality Program?
 Visit trentu.ca/tarp.